 You’ll have to pay an annual fee of $35 for the card.
-Also, while OpenSky may raise your credit limit even if you don’t make an additional deposit, it won’t upgrade your account to unsecured.
+But OpenSky may raise your credit limit even if you don’t make an additional deposit.

 Read our review of the OpenSky® Secured Credit Visa® Card for more thoughts on this option.

 Here’s why: The Credit One Bank® Platinum Visa® for Rebuilding Credit is an unsecured card, so there’s no need to put down a security deposit.

 Take note, you may have to pay an annual fee, which will be charged to your account, reducing your initial credit limit.
 The annual fee is $75 for the first year, $99 thereafter.